w3f/Grants-Program/README.md

 ## :mailbox_with_mail: Suggest a Project

-If you think that we should support the development of certain tools or projects (related to **Polkadot, Kusama or Substrate**) that aren't in the Polkadot/Kusama [tech stack](docs/polkadot_stack.md), feel free to submit a suggestion using the process described below.
+If you think that we should support the development of certain tools or projects that aren't in the Polkadot/Kusama [tech stack](docs/polkadot_stack.md), feel free to submit a suggestion using the process described below.
 We are particularly interested in supporting projects that could be leveraged by other builders in our ecosystem.

 **Submit an idea:**